aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 Recursion is a universal concept found in many places including natural language, mathematics and computer science.
 In the latter two fields, the term "recursive function" basically refers to a function whose definition contains a reference to itself (the same function being defined).
 Recursion breaks a problem down into manageable subproblems, and, like iteration, it provides a means to repeat the same computation over and over without duplication of code.

 Unlike iteration, recursion doesn't require any reassignment of "counter" variables.
 Any iterative process (or "loop") must keep (at least) a counter which is incremented/decremented at every step, similar to how a jury may count the loops the athletes run at a sports competition.
-But a recursive function sidesteps all of that, because it can call a new instance of itself with a different argument, for example an incremented/decremented number, and conditionally stop when a condition known as the "base case" is met, returning a value.
+But a recursive function sidesteps all of that, because it can call a new instance of itself with a different argument, for instance: an incremented/decremented number, and conditionally stop when a condition known as the "base case" is met, finally returning a value.

-The introduction of recursion in programming languages meant that (mutable) variables were no longer an unavoidable thing, and it ushered in a new paradigm known as Functional Programming (FP).
-Functional Programming is a declarative paradigm centered around the mathematical function, as the name says.
+The introduction of recursion in programming languages meant that (mutable) variables were no longer an unavoidable necessity, and it ushered in a new paradigm known as Functional Programming (FP).
+Functional Programming is a declarative paradigm centered around the concept of a "pure" or mathematical function, as the name says.
+Every computation is performed by function application, operators can be seen as functions, a variable assignment (which is immutable) can be seen as the definition of a function without arguments: a function without arguments always returns a constant value, since the output of a function can only change when the input changes, and the "input" of a constant never changes.
+Furthermore, since there are no side effects, all expressions are "referentially transparent": they always mean what they say, independent of the order or the context of execution.

+This in turn leads to a host of considerations which culminate in pure functional programming, as exemplified in modern languages such as Haskell, developed in the 1990s.
+Haskell specifically is what's known as a "lazy" language: all expressions are lazily evaluated, without regards for their order in the source code.
+After all, if a variable is defined on line 100 and used only at line 500, who needs to evaluate it before line 500, given that its evaluation (or lack thereof) can't ever affect anything else in the least?
+This has its advantages, but also results in unpredictable memory management, which can be seen as a drawback in some applications.

+// Alvin Alexander, scala

 ----------